tiepdotme/samwize.com/_posts/2016-02-28-everything-about-xcode-ui-testing-snapshot.markdown

 You should NOT be using the accessibility name since that could be localized, so running in different languages would not work as expected.

+Pitfall: Some components such as `UIBarButtonItem` don't have the accessibility identifier field under identifier inspector.
+You could still add it as user defined runtime attributes as `accessibilityIdentifier` with type String.

 ## Selecting row in table view